Cahuilla Band of Indians: Government

-The Cahuilla Band of Cahuilla Indians is headquartered in Anza, California.
-They are governed by a democratically elected tribal council, with a total of 5 members.
-Their positions change every 4 years, and are staggered so half the positions change every 2 years.
-Their current council is Daniel Salgado (chairman), Andrea Candelaria (vice-chairwoman), Erica Rae Macias (secretary/treasurer), Adrian Salgado Sr. (council member), and Gerald Clarke (council member).
+The Cahuilla Band of Cahuilla Indians is headquartered in Anza, CA. They are governed by a democratically elected tribal council with five members serving four-year staggered terms.
+Their current council is Erica Schenk (chairwoman, seated 2024), Edward Chacon (vice-chairman, seated 2022), Steven Leash Jr. (secretary, seated 2022), BobbyRay Esparza (council member, seated 2022), and Samantha Thornsberry (council member, seated 2024).

 Economic development

-The tribe owns the Cahuilla Casino, first opened in 1996, and Mountain Sky Travel Center, a convenience store and gas station first opened in 2015, both located in Cahuilla with address in nearby Anza.
-A new casino and hotel, after some delay from the coronavirus, replaced the old casino and was opened May 2020.
+The tribe owns the Cahuilla Casino, which first opened in 1996, and Mountain Sky Travel Center, a convenience store and gas station that opened in 2015.
+Both are located in Cahuilla, CA, with addresses in nearby Anza.
+Following a delay caused by the COVID-19 pandemic, the tribe opened a new casino and hotel in May 2020 in Anza, CA, thereby replacing the old casino.